JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 In this Go struct, we have the following fields:

 - `gorm.Model` - this is an embedded field.
-It means that the Book struct includes all the fields defined in gorm.
+It means that the Book struct includes all the fields defined in GORM.
 - `Id` - This is an integer (int64) field that represents the unique identifier of a book.
 - `Title` - This is a string field representing the title of a book.
 - `ISBN` - This is another string field which stands for International Standard Book Number.